-Pet cameras come in different sizes and offer basic and advanced features depending on how much you spend.
-The more expensive models come with accompanying apps, and can even toss treats at the touch of a button on your smartphone,
+Pet cameras come in different shapes and sizes, and they can offer you basic or advanced features depending on how much you spend.
+The more expensive models come with two-way microphones, accompanying apps, vet advice and can even toss treats at the touch of a button on your smartphone.

-Any new pet owner will understand the difficulty of leaving their furry pal at home alone, and a pet camera will go some way to alleviate the worry.
+Any new pet owner will understand the worry of leaving their furry pal at home alone, and a pet camera will go some way to help.
 But given the number of options out there, how do you choose the right model?
 There are a number of factors to consider, and we've picked the best cameras below.

 With all this in mind, here are the best pet cameras on the market right now, based on video resolution, features, build quality, and price.